ALowtonQA/ALowtonQA_IMS/README.md

 ### Prerequisites

 #### Java
-Go to this link [download JDK.] (https://www.oracle.com/java/technologies/javase-jdk16-downloads.html) Click the Download link that corresponds to the .exe for your version of Windows.
+Go to this link [download JDK](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html) Click the Download link that corresponds to the .exe for your version of Windows.
 *e.g. jdk-16.0.1_windows-x64_bin.exe*